 Whenever you print certain PDFs to a physical printer, the documents don’t print correctly, or the printing process takes an unusually long time.

-Whenever you print a file, the Windows GDI process creates PostScript (PS) files that are sent to a physical printer.
+When you print a file, the Windows Graphics Device Interface (GDI) transmits PostScript (PS) files that are sent to a physical printer.
 The printer converts these files into printed page content.

 There are a few things you can do to resolve the issue: